CentaurusInfra/mizar/README.md

-# Mizar – High Scale and High Performance Cloud Network #
+# Mizar – High Scale and High Performance Cloud Networking #

-Mizar is a large scale and high-performance cloud network to run virtual machines, containers, and other compute workloads.
+Mizar is a large scale and high-performance cloud networking interconnect for containers, virtual machines, Kubernetes pods, and other compute workloads.
 Mizar offers flexible in-network processing, which simplifies the programming of data-plane to scale compared to traditional flow-based programming models.
 Unlike traditional networking solutions, Mizar relies on the natural partitioning of a cloud network to scale.

 We built Mizar from ground-up on top of [XDP](https://prototype-kernel.readthedocs.io/en/latest/networking/XDP/).
-Mizar's main building block is an XDP program that runs on each host.
-The program implements virtual functions including overlay switching, routing, virtual endpoints, load-balancing, NAT, etc.
+Mizar's main building block are XDP programs that runs on each host.
+The programs implement virtual functions including overlay switching, routing, virtual endpoints, load-balancing, NAT, etc.

 Mizar network has the following advantages: